projectunic0rn/pub/content/blog/2019-05-29-contributing-part-i-getting-started/index.md

 git pull --rebase origin master
 ```

-Checkout your topic branch first, and then run the second command.
-This will
+Checkout your topic branch first, and then run the next command.
+This will add
-add new commits from the `master` branch to your local topic branch.
+new commits from the `master` branch to your local topic branch.

 Rebasing is somewhat a controversial topic.
 Some would argue that you should
 never rebase because it alters the history of your repo.
 Other think it's
 alright because you end up with a prettier version of the history.
 You can read
 more about it online and make a decision yourself.
 If you're new to Git you'll
 get by with just `merge`.
-Once you're comfortable with it Git, definitely try to
+Once you're comfortable with Git, definitely try to
 use `rebase` in your projects.

 > [Don't Be Scared of git rebase](https://nathanleclaire.com/blog/2014/09/14/dont-be-scared-of-git-rebase/)